NicoWidmer/Translate/Readme.md

 # YouTube translator

 The purpose of this project is to utilize DeepL for translating YouTube captions and descriptions.
-It consists of two scripts:
+The project contains two scripts:
-1. translate.py: Translates captions or description files with DeepL
+1. translate.py: Translates text files with DeepL
 2. upload.py: Uploads the translated files to YouTube

 ## Prerequisites